 C Williams, daughter of E Macdonald, CEO, is employed by the Academy Trust as a teacher.
-C Williams received £17,537 (2020 - £12,038) during the year as an employee of the Trust.
-C Williams is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a Director.
+C Williams appointment was made in open competition and E MacDonald was not involved in the decision making process regarding appointment.
+C Williams is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship.